-Grandparents’ Rights in AZ
+Grandparents’ Rights in Arizona

 Arizona Grandparent’s Rights

+If you are a grandparent and your child is going through a divorce or child custody case, you may be asking questions about grandparents rights in Arizona.
 In some cases, a divorce is resolved amicably.
 There are no disagreements regarding each parent’s time spent with the children and how significant decisions affecting the children will be made.
 In many cases, the “discussion” regarding the children quickly escalates into a full-scale battle.

 The back and forth over what’s best for the children is a common occurrence, and many have an opinion to share regarding the “mother’s rights” and the “father’s rights” and the “parent’s rights”, but…what about the grandparents’ rights?
 Do they have a say in what happens to your kids when you are getting divorced?
 Do you have questions about grandparents’ rights in AZ?

 Grandparents’ Rights in Arizona | Visitation After Divorce

 Regarding Visitation – There are four distinct situations in which a grandparent in Arizona has a right to visitation.
 1. When the parents’ marriage has been dissolved for at least three months.
 2. The parent of the child is missing (for at least three months) and has been reported missing officially.
 3. The parent of the child is deceased.
 4. The child was born out of wedlock.

 Regarding Visitation Post-Adoption of the Child – If the grandchild is adopted, all rights to grandparent visitation cease to exist unless the adoption was by a stepparent.